ucsb-cs16/w19/_lab/lab01.md

 Remember to re-compile the relevant files after you make any changes to the C++ code.

-Upload your files to your repo on github using github's web interface.
+Upload your files to your repo on github using github's web interface following the instructions at the beginning of this lab.

 <hr>